 The modified capital adequacy ratio, which represents the ratio of base capital to risk-weighted assets and off-balance sheet items, is another limit set by the Central Bank of Albania at a level of 6%.
 Throughout the period, there were no material changes in the Bank's management of capital and all externally imposed capital requirements were complied with.

-In March 2015 regulation on Capital Adequacy Ratio entered into force.
-The regulation is based on Basel II criteria and is in line with the European Directives for Financial Institutions.
+Regulation on Capital Adequacy Ratio entered into force in March 2015 and is based on Basel II criteria and in line with the European Directives for Financial Institutions.